 Every form of physical exercise requires the right fuel.
 You need food and hydration to maintain the energy levels needed for the exercise that you need to do, cycling included.
 However, when it comes to fuelling the body for cycling, getting the right nutrition is very important.
 If you are going to perform at your peak and have successful rides, knowing what to eat and drink before, during, and after your rides is critical.

-Your food and drinks choices also play a big role in your recovery.
+Your food and drink choices also play a big role in your recovery.
 You can agree that there is a whole load of information on cycling nutrition out there that can be confusing and intimidating to any cyclist.
 We set the record straight; if you are thinking of your diet as a cyclist, here is what your nutrition intake should include.

 Carbohydrates